 Consumer travel expenditures have historically followed a seasonal pattern.
 Correspondingly, travel partner advertising investments, and therefore our revenue and operating profits, have also historically followed a seasonal pattern.
 Our financial performance tends to be seasonally highest in the second and third quarters of a given year, which includes the seasonal peak in consumer demand, including traveler accommodation stays, and travel experiences taken, compared to the first and fourth quarters, which represent seasonal low points.
 In addition, during the first half of the year, experience bookings typically exceed the amount of completed experiences, resulting in higher cash flow related to working capital, while during the second half of the year, particularly in the third quarter, this pattern reverses and cash flows from these transactions are typically negative.
-Other factors may also impact typical seasonal fluctuations, which factors include further significant shifts in our business mix, adverse economic conditions, or health-related events.
+Other factors may also impact typical seasonal fluctuations, such as further significant shifts in our business mix, adverse economic conditions, public health-related events, as well as other factors.